nstanford5/marlowe-react/FAQS.md

 ### 404 not found
 The contract cannot be located in the runtime instance -- likely you need to wait for the creation txn to finish confirming.

+### 500 Internal Server Error
+Check your `minimumLovelaceUTxODeposit` in `createContract` amount is high enough.
+3,000,000 is a good number to set for this.

 ### Nami wallet not recognized by getInstalledWalletExtensions()
 See this [GitHub Issue](https://github.com/input-output-hk/marlowe-ts-sdk/issues/141)